Is Dieffenbachia toxic to cats?

 - Toxic principle: Insoluble calcium oxalate

-Dumbcane is a herbaceous perennial which consists of approximately 30 species and 100 cultivars.
-The plant is native to the Caribbean and South America and is widely cultivated as an easy to grow ornamental houseplant valued for its decorative mottled foliage.
+Dieffenbachia is a herbaceous perennial which consists of approximately 30 species and 100 cultivars.
+The plant is native to the Caribbean and South America and is widely cultivated as an easy-to-grow ornamental houseplant valued for its decorative mottled foliage.

 Common species of dieffenbachia plants include the following: